 Is Google splitting PageRank between these pages?
 It’s possible.

 I wrote a detailed post about Yahoo’s approach back when it was first published as a pending patent application entitled Same-Site Duplicate Pages at Different URLs.
 Google’s patent uses somewhat different language, but the ultimate goal is the same – finding a canonical URL for pages that might include more than one parameter that isn’t essential for displaying the content of a page.

 As a side note, I was excited to see the Yahoo patent reference another post of mine, Solving Different URLs with Similar Text (DUST), as an “Other Reference.”
-That post describes a paper, Do not Crawl in the DUST: Different URLs with Similar Text Extended Abstract, by Uri Schonfeld, Ziv Bar-Yossef, and Idit Keidar, who provide another approach to identifying “Different URLs with Similar Text.”
+That post describes a paper, Do Not Crawl in the DUST: Different URLs with Similar Text Extended Abstract, by Uri Schonfeld, Ziv Bar-Yossef, and Idit Keidar, who provide another approach to identifying “Different URLs with Similar Text.”
 Ziv Bar-Yossef joined Google not too long after the paper was published.

-Google’s patent is:
+Google’s search spiders patent is: